-PILAR: HISTORICAL-CULTURAL TOURISM CENTER OF LUZON BY 2020.
+PILAR IS A DIVERSE TOURISM AND RECREATION CENTER OF LUZON BY 2022.

 We ensure the quality of life of every Pilarian through efficient and effective social services, programs and policies that promote inclusive economic growth.

 : Southeast portion of the Province of Bataan

 : Approximately 2.22 kilometers from the City of Balanga, Provincial capital

 : Highest elevation is 555 meters at Mt.
 Samat

 Land Area : 4,520.23 hectares (about 3.44% of the land area of Bataan)

 Population Growth Rate : 2.30%

 No. of Households : 8365